 - NQ solicitors wanting to try out different areas

 Getting started as a legal locum

 It is hugely important not to simply leave full time employment and expect to walk into a locum assignment and start earning straight away.
-We would always advice legal candidates to get in touch with us if and when they decide to become a locum to discuss how to go about it.
-One of the main things prospective locums need to consider is the impact leaving a permanent salary with have on their income.
+We would always advise legal candidates to get in touch with us if and when they decide to become a locum to discuss how to go about it.
+One of the main things prospective locums need to consider is the impact leaving a permanent salary will have on their income.
 Many of our candidates have mortgages to pay and families to support, so leaving full time employment without considering this is not advised.
 Generally our legal locums are completely fine in this regard, however it does take a little bit of careful planning and getting used to in order to make the move successfully.

 What are the benefits of being a legal locum?

 Legal locums can earn more than permanent candidates